 John Samuels, formerly Vice President and Senior Counsel for Tax Policy and Planning with General Electric Co., serves as Chairman of the Forum.

 James Hines, Jr. is the Forum's research director.

-Peter Merrill is the Staff Director and Pam Olson and Ed McClellan serve as consultants to the Forum.
+Peter Merrill is the Staff Director and Pam Olson serve as a consultant to the Forum.
 They are all based in the Washington National Tax Services of PricewaterhouseCoopers LLP.

 Board of Academic Advisors

 Mihir A. Desai

 To achieve its goal of facilitating an informed dialogue and policymaking process on international tax issues, the International Tax Policy Forum (ITPF) disseminates its independent research in a variety of ways.

 The ITPF commissions and publishes papers by the nations leading academic experts.
 These include: Rosanne Altshuler (Rutgers University), Mihir A. Desai (Harvard Business School), James R. Hines, Jr. (University of Michigan), Glenn Hubbard (Columbia), Matthew J. Slaughter (Dartmouth), Douglas Shackelford (University of North Carolina), and many others.
 Topics examined by ITPF-commissioned papers have included: